TBC-Projects/ProjectTemplate/README.md

 ## About the Project

-* Project Title:
+* Project Title:  Facial Recognition Attendance Checker
 * Project Purpose: Design and build an embedded system that uses a ML classification algorithm to do real-time image processing.
-* Brief Description:
+* Brief Description:  An embedded system that scans faces in real-time, uses classification to match the face to a person, and marks a person as present.
+Incorporates user feedback via lights and audio.
-* Contributors Involved: (People who worked on the report)
+* Contributors Involved: Sam Mansouri, \[documentation focals add your name here as you make edits!\]

 ## Accomplishments